Helping cities reduce child hunger

 In 2018 NLC expanded the focus of this successful initiative to help cities consider more far-reaching ways to reduce hunger in their communities.
-We competitively selected six cities - Allentown, Pennsylvania; Durham, North Carolina; Jackson, Mississippi; Little Rock, Arkansas; Miami Gardens, Florida; Winston-Salem, North Carolina - to receive grants and technical assistance to tackle food insecurity by creating citywide, mayor-led anti-hunger campaigns.
+We competitively selected six cities – Allentown, Pa.; Durham and Winston-Salem, N.C.; Jackson, Miss.; Little Rock, Ark.; Miami Gardens, Fla. – to receive grants and hands-on assistance to tackle food insecurity by creating citywide, mayor-led anti-hunger campaigns.
 These campaigns will encourage the entire community to work together to address hunger.
-Check backfor more information on the cities' campaigns, lessons learned, and our overall progress toward increasing the number of children and families that access federal nutrition programs.